Horse Gap to Neel Gap: Days 2-4

 That night, I camp at a road crossing near hikers Sisu and Chief.

-The next day, I head out early, only stopping to eat breakfast when I reach the next shelter.
+I head out early in the morning, only stopping to eat breakfast when I reach the next shelter.
 The hikers who stayed at the shelter begin filing out.
 I spot a familiar face from the hiker hostel: Timothy, a black man at least 6 ft tall sporting the beginnings of a salt and pepper beard.

-I camp at Lance Creek with Timothy and several other hikers that night: Saskia, Jackie, Carter, Becky, Tri.
+I camp at Lance Creek with couple dozen hikers.
 News about an incoming storm circulates around the group.

 “If we get up early, we can hike into Neels Gap before the storm hits,” one person says.

 “Do you want to hike out early?”
 I ask Timothy.

 I awake to muffled voices and dim headlights shining through my tent.
 What on earth?
 I check my watch.
 3:30 am.
 Unzipping my tent fly, I find that the whole row of tents has disappeared.
 Woah, they’re really early, I think.

 Timothy, a woman named Saskia, and I head out at 5:00 am.
 Our headlamps barely cut through the fog to illuminate the road ahead.
 By the time we reach Blood Mountain, torrents of rain pour down in sporadic bursts, soaking through my clothes and boots.
 Timothy stays behind to wait out the storm.

 Mountain Crossings, an outfitter and hostel, lies only miles ahead.
 I eagerly anticipate a shower and warm bed.
 As I approach the summit, a lone hiker approaches me.

 “Do you have the time?” he calls.